ExylumTechnical/Arduino/Weather-Station/README.md

 # Weather Station Project
 This is meant to be a small IoT sensor that just provides the humidity and temperature of where it is placed via an http server.

+What this is: a fun project
+What this is not: to be used in any kind of commercial or sensitive environment

+Forks and suggestions are most welcome

 ## Requirements:
 - the DHT11 Temperature and Humidity Sensor
 - 3 jumper cables